StrangeBeeCorp/docs/docs/thehive/operations/minio-cluster.md

 ## Replace a Node

 In the event that a server within your MinIO cluster has crashed and cannot be recovered, you can install a new server to replace it.
-Ensure that the new node is configured with the same IP address or hostname as the old node.
+Ensure that the new node is configured with the same IP address or host name as the old node.
 Once the new server is operational and has joined the cluster, initiate a disk heal by running `mc admin heal`.

 &nbsp;